-Go beyond the classic dart and try some awesome new paper airplane designs.
+Go beyond the classic dart and learn how to make some awesome paper airplane designs.
 These look amazing and fly really well!

 In this post, we will show you how to fold 4 different paper airplanes.
 These paper airplanes are easy for kids to make on their own, they look cool, and they actually fly well.
 We spent quite a bit of time trying out paper airplane designs and realized that while many of them look amazing, they don’t actually fly!
 So these designs are kid-tested and approved.